rgaiacs/rsecon25-mybinder/poster-submission-form.md

 ## Outcomes

-Attendees will be more informed of the cost to run mybinder.org and ways to contribute to it long term sustainability as a community led project.
+Attendees will learn about mybinder.org, about the use of the of the open-source software BinderHub within the context of the German NFDI, and about ways to contribute to the long term sustainability of mybinder.org as a community led project.

 ## Accessibility

 All content of the workshop is available under a CC-BY licence.

-mybinder.org is open source software and available at GitHub.
+mybinder.org is open-source software and available at GitHub.

 The poster will makes colour and font friendly to readers with disabilities.